ooples/pine_script_docs/source/concepts/Plots.rst

 .. image:: images/Plots-Scale-01.png

-The *y* axis of our script's visual space is automatically sized using the minimal values plotted, i.e., the values of RSI.
-If we try to plot the symbol's `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ values in the same space by adding the following line to our script::
+The *y* axis of our script's visual space is automatically sized using the range of values plotted, i.e., the values of RSI.
+If we try to plot the symbol's
+`close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ values in the same space by adding the following line to our script::